Tributes planned at weekend sporting events as football halts to remember Queen

 “They will be coming together to pay tribute to our great Queen, which is absolutely right.”

-The first day’s play at the PGA Championship golf was cut short on Thursday following news of the Queen’s death but organisers confirmed the tournament would resume on Saturday as a 54-hole event.
+The first day’s play at the PGA Championship golf was cut short on Thursday following news of the Queen’s death but the tournament resumed at 6.40am on Saturday morning with the event reduced to 54 holes.

 Register for free to continue reading